 Development programmes working in complex environments need to understand the context they work in, monitor changes, and adapt their work accordingly.
 This sounds simple but is challenging in practice.
 What should we be measuring?
 What is ‘good enough’ measurement, and how do we attribute change to our programme?
 And – hardest of all – how do you get decision makers to change their minds?

 DevLearn’s online training course answers these questions and more, using the DCED Standard for Results Measurement, a practical framework used by over a hundred programmes worldwide.

 During this course, you will:

-This interactive and participatory course is delivered entirely online, over four weeks.
-Participants are expected to spend at least a day a week working on the course over the entire length, at times that suit you.
+This interactive and participatory course is delivered entirely online.
+Participants are expected to spend approximately four days working on the course over the entire length, at times that suit you.

-If an organisation is paying (or reimbursing you), you pay the organisational fee.It varies according to how many people the organisation sends on the training, as below:
+If an organisation is paying (or reimbursing you), you pay the organisational fee.It varies according to how many people the organisation sends on the training:

 - £450 per person with 1-2 people from organisation.

 - £400 per person with 3-5 people from organisation.